izenyuenz/Informatics/README.md

-# Informatics
+# Fundamentals of informatics
-Nanjing University @ Information Systems 22‘
+This github repo is specially designed for Nanjing University @ Information Systems 22'.
+Welcome!